hsalgi100/jekyll-now/_posts/2017-09-03-First-Week.md

 ### What did you do this past week?

 Reading.
 I did a LOT of reading.
 This week was the first week of school, and this semester my teachers absolutely love books.
 Granted, everything I read was quite interesting so it wasn't that bad.
 In this class I read about how to be an extreme progammer, and it was really interesting.
 I like how it's a textbook that gives strategies for how to work with people.
 It's an easy read, and useful for understanding and learning a good dynamic in the workplace.
 I also read the supplementa documents, and the one titled "Little Bug, Big Bang" really struck me.
 It was hilarious, but also a little bit terrifying.
 I really feel bad for whoever made the mistake that caused that, whether it be one person or more than one.
-I wonder how fast they got fired.
+I wonder how fast they got fired...
 Aside from that, I had a little epiphany.
 Maybe languages like rust and kitten have ints with specified sizes now (like 32bit and 64bit) so that something like that doesn't happen again.
 I always thought they were just being annoyingly specific until now.

 The rest of what I did this week had absolutely nothing to do with computer science.
 Though I am happy to say that I am now about halfway done with season 4 of Game of Thrones, so that is progressing nicely.